Sami Salo: Vancouver Canucks (2002–2012)

-Playing floorball in the off-season, Salo tore his achilles tendon on 22 July 2010.
+Playing floorball in the 2010 off-season, Salo tore his achilles tendon on 22 July 2010.
 After undergoing surgery, he was sidelined for the first four months of the 2010–11 season.
 The injury was so severe that Salo later admitted thinking his career was over during his rehabilitation.
 Before returning to the Canucks lineup, he was sent to the team's American Hockey League (AHL) affiliate, the Manitoba Moose, for a conditioning assignment.
 Making his AHL debut on 4 February 2011, he scored two goals for the Moose in a 3–2 win against the Wilkes-Barre/Scranton Penguins.
 Salo played two more games for the Moose, going pointless in both, before being called up by the Canucks on 11 February.
-Salo appeared in 27 games in 2010–11, recording three goals and four assists.
-During the first and second rounds of the 2011 playoffs, Salo missed four games with a leg injury.
-The Canucks eliminated the Blackhawks and Nashville Predators in the first two rounds to qualify for the Western Conference Finals against the San Jose Sharks.
+Salo appeared in 27 games in 2010–11, recording three goals and four assists as the Canucks won their first Presidents' Trophy in franchise history as the best regular season team.
+During the first and second rounds of the 2011 playoffs, Salo missed four games with a leg injury sustained in game six of the first round.
+The Canucks eliminated the eighth-seeded and defending Stanley Cup champion Blackhawks along with the fifth-seeded Nashville Predators in the first two rounds to qualify for the Western Conference Finals against the San Jose Sharks.
 During Game 4 of the series, Salo set a Canucks playoff record for fastest back-to-back goals, scoring 16 seconds apart on a pair of 5-on-3 powerplays.
 The feat also tied Larry Murphy's NHL record for fastest two power play goals in the playoffs since 1957.
 Combined with Ryan Kesler's goal a minute and thirty-nine seconds previously, the trio of goals were also the fastest scored in Canucks playoff history at a minute and fifty-five seconds.
-Vancouver went on to win the game 4–2, while winning the series 4–1.
-Advancing to the 2011 Stanley Cup Finals, the Canucks were defeated in seven games by the Boston Bruins.
-During the off-season, Salo re-signed with the Canucks to a one-year, $2 million deal on 1 July 2011, prior to becoming an unrestricted free agent.
+Vancouver went on to win the game 4–2, while winning the series 4–1 against the second-seeded Sharks.
+Advancing to the 2011 Stanley Cup Finals, the Canucks were defeated in seven games by the third-seeded Boston Bruins, one win short from winning the Stanley Cup and surrendering a 3–2 series lead along the way.

+During the 2011 off-season, Salo re-signed with the Canucks to a one-year, $2 million deal on 1 July 2011, prior to becoming an unrestricted free agent.
 In the first half of the 2011–12 season, Salo suffered a minor groin injury that sidelined him on two separate occasions, costing him three games and one game, respectively.
-In January 2012, the Canucks and Bruins played against each other for the first time since the 2011 Stanley Cup Finals.
+On 7 January 2012, the Canucks and Bruins played against each other for the first time since the 2011 Stanley Cup Finals seven months prior.
 During the contest, Salo sustained a concussion after a clipping hit from opposing forward Brad Marchand.
 Salo left the game immediately, while Marchand received a five-minute major and game misconduct; he was later additionally suspended for five games following a hearing with the league.
+Salo finished the season with nine goals, 16 assists and 25 points in 69 games as the Canucks won their second consecutive Presidents' Trophy before ultimately getting upset in the first round of the 2012 playoffs by the eighth-seeded and eventual Stanley Cup champion Los Angeles Kings.